sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-nativescript-geolocation/cp-mobile-dev-kit-nativescript-geolocation.md

 [ACCORDION-BEGIN [Step 3: ](Display the coordinates on a page)]

-You will add this registered control in a Form Cell page.
+You will add this registered control in the `Main.page`.

   1. Click the `Main.page`, drag & drop **Static Key Value** container control to the page area.